 Location, Location, Location

-All of these attractions are offered just minutes away from historic downtown Charleston, one of America’s oldest cities, where one can walk down cobblestone roads on fabulous guided tors of the pre and post-colonial South.
+Virtually any Isle of Palms beach houses for sale are in the perfect location.
+All of the attractions noted above are offered just minutes away from historic downtown Charleston, one of America’s oldest cities, where one can walk down cobblestone roads on fabulous guided tors of the pre and post-colonial South.
 A foodie heaven, connoisseurs and seafood lovers alike can din at one of Charleston’s numerous award-winning restaurants.
 Those who don’t want to drive downtown can appreciate the local charm of nearby Old Mount Pleasant where one can still pull a chair up to an old fashioned soda fountain and order a malt or relax and watch the spectacular sunsets at one of the waterside restaurants in Shem Creek, home to one of the areas last fishing boat fleets.